Late spring snows, that occur after plants have sent up flowers or leafed out, generally leaves plant freeze damage or destruction in their wake.

-Bad news/good news for trees Many ash and honey locust trees suffered in recent freezing temps along the Front Range and their leaves turned brown.
+Bad news/good news for trees Many ash and honey locust trees may suffer in freezing temps along the Front Range and their leaves may turn brown.
 The good news is that Mother Nature has a built-in contingency plan.
 Most of these trees should recover and send out a secondary set of buds and leaves.
 Expect them to appear in about three weeks.

 Pushing out these secondary buds requires a lot of energy within the tree.
 Be prepared to relieve the stress by providing extra TLC with a tree care program that includes adequate water and fertilization.